AkuSarma/AkuSarma/README.md

 - 🔭 I’m currently working on django todolist
 - 🌱 I’m currently learning django rest framework
-- 👯 I’m looking to collaborate on nothing
+- 👯 I’m looking to collaborate on todolist
 - 🤔 I’m looking for help with kivy
 - ⚡ Fun fact: Almost anything powered with electricity needs to be coded.
 Can you imagine?!